 Spring is in the air, and what better way to welcome it than another maxi dress?
 I swear I should be the poster-child for McCall’s maxi dress pattern – this is my third!
 However, I decided to shake things up a bit and Frankenpattern this one.
 I find the second maxi dress I made from fabric with 30% stretch restricts my long strides.
-It’s kind of like walking in a kimono, having to take shorter strides (bonus points if you’re feet are pigeon-toed… ’tis the thing in Japan).
-Sometimes that feels cool but most times, not so much.
+It’s kind of like walking in a kimono, having to take shorter strides.
+Sometimes that feels cool but most of the time, not so much.

 When I made my black maxi skirt for Europe, I liked how flowy it was and how easy those long strides were in it.
 I determined I should merge that pattern with my go-to maxi dress pattern and create an all-new, even better maxi dress!
 Meet Ms. Peacock: